brianhie/scanorama/README.md

                                                return_dimred=TRUE, return_dense=TRUE)
 ```

-Note that `reticulate` has trouble returning sparse matrices, so you should set the `return_dense` flag to `TRUE` (which returns the corrected data in R matrices).
+Note that `reticulate` has trouble returning sparse matrices, so you should set the `return_dense` flag to `TRUE` (which returns the corrected data in R matrices) when attempting to use Scanorama in R.

 ## Instructions